noiseprotocol/noise_spec/noise.md

 A Noise-based protocol combines a pattern and a ciphersuite.
 It may also specify how to initialize Noise session(s), or specify other operations to perform on the sessions (see Section 5.3).
-Finally it may specify application-specific processing rules.
+Finally, it may specify application-specific processing rules.

 Some example Noise patterns are defined in Section 7.